Quick answer

-For baby-led weaning, steam or roast zucchini until soft and cut into sticks or strips.
+For baby-led weaning, steam or roast zucchini until soft and cut into sticks or strips; its mildness makes it great for first tastes and picky eaters.

 When babies can eat zucchini

-Babies can eat zucchini from around 6 months when starting solids.
+Babies can eat zucchini from around 6 months, once they're starting solids.

-Zucchini should be cooked until soft - steam, roast, or sauté.
-The flesh should mash easily.
+Cook zucchini until soft — steam, roast, or sauté; the flesh should mash easily.
+Lightly cooked zucchini is easier to gum than raw.

 See our first foods for baby guide for more ideas.